Code-Institute-Submissions/milestone_2_rpoas/README.md

 x Style photos (hover)
 x How do I search when there's more than one location?
-- Operate Gallery with keyboard
-- Can select list be creating automatically?
+- Operate Gallery with keyboard x Can select list be creating automatically?

 ### Events
 x change the lnglats of markers to match with towns